 In Qld, light vehicle owners can register for 1, 6 or 12 months.
-The 1-month period is available only by direct debit.
-Owners of heavy vehicles have a 3-month option.
-There is no need to get a safety certificate to renew registration in Qld.
+The 1-month period is available only by direct debit and only owners of heavy vehicles have a 3-month option.

 You must apply for a new registration if: